jirau/simple-api/README.md

   cloudant_user: <add corresponding base64 encoded string here>
   cloudant_password: <add corresponding base64 encoded string here>
 ```
-Once you have the file with the required encoded credentials, we now can apply it to our cluster.
-Use the following kubectl command:
+Once you have the yaml file with the required encoded credentials, we can now proceed and apply it to our cluster, by using the following kubectl command:<br>
 ```shell
 $ kubectl apply -f <secret-file-name>.yaml
 ```